dotnet/docs-maui/docs/user-interface/images/splashscreen.md

 To comply with Android resource naming rules, splash screen files names must be lowercase, start and end with a letter character, and contain only alphanumeric characters or underscores.
 For more information, see [App resources overview](https://developer.android.com/guide/topics/resources/providing-resources) on developer.android.com.

+At build time, the splash screen image is resized to the correct size for the target platform and device.
+The resized splash screen is then added to your app package.
+For information about disabling splash screen packaging, see [Disable splash screen packaging](~/troubleshooting.md#disable-splash-screen-packaging).
+For information about generating a blank splash screen, see [Generate a blank splash screen](~/troubleshooting.md#generate-a-blank-splash-screen).

 ## Set the base size

 .NET MAUI uses your splash screen across multiple platforms and can resize it for each platform.